BillysKes/customer-segmentation-retail/README.md

 ## 1.2 Dataset Description

-The dataset is about online transactions made by customers for a UK registered online retail company.
+The dataset stores information about online transactions made by customers for a UK registered online retail company.
 All the transactions occurred between 01/12/2010 and 09/12/2011.
-You can find more information about the dataset here : [https://www.kaggle.com/datasets/tunguz/online-retail/data]
+You can find more information about the dataset here : https://www.kaggle.com/datasets/tunguz/online-retail/data